globus/transfer-api-client-python/README.markdown

 0.10.12
 -------
+* Fix password prompt authentication to work with current globusonline website.
 * Support keyword args to `Transfer` constructor; can be used to pass `encrypt_data`, `verify_checksum`, and any options added in the future, without requiring a client library update.
+* Support Bearer auth header for passing the auth token in addition to the cookie option.

 0.10.11
 -------